 How to charge a car battery

-Car won't start?
-Knowing how to charge the battery could get you moving again.
-Be prepared by reading our quick guide to recharging.
+Car failing to start?
+Knowing how to recharge the battery could get you moving again.
+Be prepared with our quick guide to battery charging.

 Buy a car battery in lockdown

-Any vehicle can suffer a flat battery – even an electric car.
-Thankfully, recharging a car battery is straightforward, but there are some important points to consider first.
+Any vehicle can suffer from a flat battery – even an electric car.
+Thankfully, charging a car battery is a straightforward process, but there are some important points to consider first.

 A car battery will typically last between three and five years before it needs replacing.
-There are many signs that a battery is getting old, but common symptoms include the engine cranking more slowly than normal, loss of power to the electronics and a warning light on the dashboard.
+There are many signs that a battery is getting old, but common symptoms include the engine cranking slower than normal, loss of power to the electronics and a warning light on the dashboard.

-However, external factors can reduce this to a few days.
-Cold weather and extreme heat are two examples, or it might be something as simple as an interior light left switched on.
+Equally, the cause of a flat battery might be something as simple as an interior light left switched on.

-As mentioned, most EVs have a separate battery for starting the car and powering ancillaries such as lights and air-con, so the same issues apply.
+Electric cars have a separate battery for starting the car and powering ancillaries such as the lights and air conditioning, so the same issues also apply.

 Why has your car battery gone flat?